 Ok let’s revisit middle school chemistry and that beloved periodic table.
 All gemstones are made from those naturally-occurring elements your prof made you memorize, but what’s interesting about sapphires is that a tiiiiny dose of an extra element can create a completely different colored gem!

 Fun fact: rubies are actually just red corundum - the name 'ruby' just refers to its red color.
-Keep reading for how every color of sapphire comes to be:
+Any sapphires that aren't red, blue, or colorless, are known as fancy sapphires.
+Keep reading for how every color of sapphire came to be:

 Yellow sapphires get their golden warm hue from small amounts of iron.